certainlyakey/lando-wp-site-template/README.md

 # Lando Wordpress site template

-A no-frills boilerplate Timber-based Wordpress project template for theme development using [Lando](https://lando.dev) v3.x.
+A no-frills Wordpress project template for theme development using [Lando](https://lando.dev) v3.x.

 You can add any theme to it.